Android SESSION REPLAY¶

 ---|---|---|---|

-In addition to supporting global masking level configurations through FTSessionReplayConfig
+In addition to supporting global masking levels through FTSessionReplayConfig

 , the SDK also supports overriding these settings at the view level.

-- Supports overriding text and input masking levels as well as touch masking levels.
+- Supports overriding text and input masking levels and touch masking levels.

 Note:

-- To ensure correct recognition of override settings, they should be applied as early as possible in the view lifecycle.
-This prevents Session Replay from processing views before the override settings are applied.
+- To ensure that override settings are correctly recognized, they should be applied as early as possible in the view lifecycle.
+This prevents Session Replay from processing the view before the override settings are applied.

-- Privacy overrides affect the view and its subviews.
-This means that even if the override is applied to a view that may not take immediate effect (for example, applying an image override to text input), the override will still apply to all subviews.
+- Privacy overrides affect the view and its child views.
+This means that even if the override is applied to a view that may not take effect immediately (e.g., applying an image override to a text input), the override will still apply to all child views.

 To override text and input privacy, use PrivacyOverrideExtensions.setSessionReplayTextAndInputPrivacy(View,TextAndInputPrivacy)

-on the view instance and set it to one of the values in the TextAndInputPrivacy
+on the view instance to set it to one of the values in the TextAndInputPrivacy

-enumeration.
-If you need to remove existing override rules, simply set this property to null
+enum.
+To remove an existing override rule, simply set the property to null

 .